Hoverbear/rust-education-paper/paper.md

 # Traits: Zero-cost Abstractions

-Unlike many common languages today Rust does not use a class based or inheritance based system.
+Rust does not use a class based or inheritance based system.
 Data is stored in `struct`s, primitives, or `enum`s which implement a set of traits that define how it interacts and which functions are available to it.
 For example, the `File` is a `struct` which implements `Read` and `Write` among other traits.
 Other structures like `TcpStream` and `UdpSocket` also implement the same `Read` and `Write` trait.
-Traits are zero-cost abstractions that act to encourage common interfaces and capabilities between like-structures. [@abstraction]
+Traits are zero-cost abstractions that act to encourage common interfaces and capabilities between like-structures [@abstraction].

 ```rust
 struct Thing {